randa-magdy/food-delivery-app/place-order-use-case.md

-# Manage Cart – Use Case Documentation
+# Manage Order – Use Case Documentation

 This repository contains comprehensive documentation for the **Place Order** use case of a food delivery application.
 It includes the complete flow description, visual representations, data modeling, and supporting pseudocode and diagrams.

 ---

 ## Content List